Aleph-Alpha/ts-rs/README.md

 ## how?

-ts-rs exposes a single interface, `TS`.
+ts-rs exposes a single trait, `TS`.
 Using a derive macro, you can implement this interface for your types.
 Then, you can use this trait to obtain the TypeScript bindings.
 We recommend doing this in your tests. [see the example](https://github.com/Aleph-Alpha/ts-rs/blob/main/example/src/lib.rs)